Meghan Markle And Prince Harry Are Reportedly Thinking About Moving To Canada

 “Meghan and Harry are considering it for the future,” the source added.

-Markle lived in Canada while she was filming Suits in Toronto, so it would be a bit like returning home for the former actress.
+Meghan lived in Canada while she was filming Suits in Toronto, so it would be a bit like returning home for the former actress.
 In the meantime, the young family is sticking with the country life at Frogmore Cottage.
 Before baby Archie came along, the couple ditched the bustling London life for a quieter option.
-For the past 5 months, the family has been enjoying their time at the Windsor estate.
+For the past five months, the family has been enjoying their time at the Windsor estate.

 The couple just returned from a trip abroad to South Africa, where their schedule was arranged around feeding little baby Archie.
 As The Inquisitr previously reported, the couple took their new addition to the commonwealth, an unusual move for a royal visit.

 “We’re doing well.
 I think the schedule – they have been very kind to me, because everything is based around Archie’s feed times.
 So it’s a full plate, but we’re making it work.
-It’s worth it,” Markle said of the visit.
+It’s worth it,” Meghan said of the visit.

 Normally, babies as young as Archie don’t come along for official visits of this nature, but Buckingham Palace helped arrange the tour so that Archie could come along.